MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ---
-description: Descriptions of the new features in System Center DPM 2016, 1801, 1807 and 2019
+description: Descriptions of the new features in System Center DPM
 manager: carmonm
 ms.topic: article
 author: rayne-wiselman